Estonian War of Independence: Foreign assistance

 Foreign assistance, mostly from the United Kingdom and Finland, played a very important role during the early stages of war.

 British naval and air forces arrived in December 1918, after lobbying in London by Estonian politicians.
 At this time, the new Estonian government was weak and desperate, and the Estonian Prime Minister even asked that his state be declared a British protectorate, but Britain would not meet this plea.
-However, the British squadron delivered 6500 rifles, 200 machine guns, 2 field guns, also two Soviet destroyers were captured near Tallinn and turned over to Estonia.
+However, the British squadron delivered 6500 rifles, 200 machine guns, and two field guns.
+In addition, two Soviet destroyers were captured near Tallinn and turned over to Estonia.
 A Royal Navy squadron continued to provide artillery support on the coast and also protected the Estonian flank against the Russian Baltic Fleet.
-The United Kingdom remained Estonia's main supplier of arms and equipment during the war.
+The United Kingdom remained Estonia's main supplier of arms and equipment throughout the war.

 While the British navy provided considerable support, the historian William Fletcher concludes that "the British naval force would have had little effect on the outcome of Baltic affairs had not the Estonians and Latvians provided a vibrant and disciplined land and sea force".
 The British contributed 88 ships to the Baltic campaign, of which 16 were sunk.
-128 British servicemen died in the campaign, 9 were captured and at least 27 were wounded.
+128 British servicemen died in the campaign, nine were captured, and at least 27 were wounded.

 Concerned with having Bolshevik rule in the South, Finland delivered funds and weapons.
 Finland provided 5000 rifles and 20 field guns by 12 December.
 Finland also sent 3500 volunteers.
 Pohjan Pojat led by Hans Kalm fought at the Southern Front, including at the Battle of Paju, while I Suomalainen Vapaajoukko led by Martin Ekström fought at the Viru Front, including at the Battle of Utria.
 Finnish volunteers returned to Finland on March–April 1919, having lost 150 men.

-Danish-Baltic Auxiliary Corps with approximately 200 men was formed under the command of Captain Richard Gustav Borgelin in April 1919.
+The Danish-Baltic Auxiliary Corps with approximately 200 men was formed under the command of Captain Richard Gustav Borgelin in April 1919.
 The company took part in battles against Bolsheviks in Latvia and near Pskov and 19 men were killed by the time their contract ended in September.
 R. G. Borgelin was promoted to Lieutenant Colonel and given Maidla manor in gratitude for his services.

 The Swedish volunteer unit under the command of Carl Mothander was formed in Sweden in early 1919.
 In March 1919, 178 volunteers took part in scout missions in Virumaa.
 In April, the company was sent to the Southern front and took part of the battles near Pechory.
 In May, the company was disbanded with some volunteers joining other units and the rest returning to Sweden.